ba-st/Stargate/docs/CrossOriginResourceSharing.md

 Browsers follow the very restrictive [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) for security reasons and use CORS to mitigate the risks of cross-origin HTTP requests when needed.

-CORS adds HTTP headers specifying allowed origins to access the resources.
+CORS adds HTTP headers that specify which origins are allowed access to the resources.
 Additionally, for some requests, the protocol defines the browser must preflight them.
 This preflight implies sending an `OPTIONS` request before the actual one describing its HTTP method and headers.
 The preflight response will indicate, using headers, the conditions to access the resource.
 If the actual request satisfies all is it sent to the server.

 For a more detailed explanation about CORS, see [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).